Back in the day when lawyers were cheap, Capt. Walter Barefoot was in and out of court almost 150 times during the second half of the 17th century.

 In the 1660s and 1670s he sued in Hampton and Dover, N.H.; in Boston, Salisbury, Ipswich and Salem, Mass.; and in York, Maine.
 He sued for unpaid bills, for an improperly built ship, for “unjustly molesting his person & estate”

 He went to court for another frontier wild man, his friend, Henry Greenland.
 Capt.
 Barefoot testified for Greenland after he had attempted a good wife’s chastity ‘in a foul manner.’
 He also defended Greenland on a charge of slander for calling someone a ‘lying knave.’

 Capt.
 Barefoot even tried to create his own courtroom in a Newbury, Mass., tavern.
-He claimed an Indian named Sesegenaway owed him 100 skins.
-When the Indian eluded warrants, Barefoot and Greenland tracked him down to the public houseHea.
-Greenland restrained the Indian while Barefoot filled out a form he claimed had already been signed by a court.
+He claimed a Native named Sesegenaway owed him 100 skins.
+When Sesegenaway eluded warrants, Barefoot and Greenland tracked him down to the public house.
+Greenland restrained the Native while Barefoot filled out a form he claimed had already been signed by a court.

 Another tavern patron, Richard Dole, questioned what Barefoot was doing.
 They argued.
 Barefoot said to him, “Sirrah, get ye out of the room [or] I will heave the pot at thy head.”
 Dole didn’t leave, Barefoot threw the pot, and a 17th century barroom brawl erupted.
 Barefoot and Greenland were fined 5 pounds each by an Ipswich court.